TobHeg/Final_Project_Ironhack_Dec2021/README.md

 Data also contains a test file with 5,200 articles excluding the label

 ### Method
 Using NLP preprocessing to make text available for categorization models and compare the results.
-I will optimize the models by using Tdidf Vectors, NLTK Taggers and hyperparameter tuning.
+I will optimize the models by using Tdidf Vectors.
+Model comparison between Random Forest, XGBoost and Passife-Aggressive-Classifier.

 ### Timelines